 Meanwhile, AI Predators are just a disappointment.
 They’re big, tough, and love to toss out deadly plasma balls, but they are anything but smart.
 They come in and out of cloak seemingly at random, which at best just throws off your aim.
 You can always spot and follow them with the motion tracker.
 They will play recorded taunts so you know they’re close, but you won’t get any sense that you’re being hunted intelligently.
 Mostly you’ll roll your eyes hard because now there’s a big, dumb distraction you’ve got to waste a lot of your best ammo on.

 You get three save slots for all three games.
 There’s no restrictions on how to use these – one for each, focus on one game at a time, whatever.
 Mercifully, you can save your game from the Pause menu at any time.
 However, owing to the limits of cartridge technology, you only save things like your score, weapons you’ve unlocked, Marine security clearance, and current level.
 Enemies stay dead as long as the console is on, but every last one will return when you power off and reload a save.
 It makes coming back to the game a little more exasperating than it should be, but as long as you’re aware of the limitation, you can plan your saves and sessions around it.
-You can also abuse it to high hell, saving and reloading right next to a stash of medkits or ammo that will return when you reload.
+You can also abuse it to high hell, saving right next to a stash of medkits or ammo that will return when you reload.
 Though if you’re unlucky enough to save next to a nest of Aliens, you’ve probably just ruined your entire game.

 Graphics are impressive for the time, and solidly beat out Alien Trilogy, released for the PC and PlayStation almost two years later.
 There is pixelation, but there is also a nice amount of detail in the wall and scenery textures.
 I remember reading somewhere that the developers built models and miniatures of the characters and station, and photographed them for their bitmaps.
 The walls do look detailed enough to make this a possibility, and the Alien Queen certainly seems to look like dashed-together frames of an action figure.
 Still, they fall in perfectly with the look and tech of the Alien films without being direct copies, and the respective Alien and Predator ships are immediately identifiable to their movie counterparts.